xavierlefevre/blockchain-js/readme.md

 ## Introduction

 This project is for personal educational purposes.
-My objective is to build a mental mapping of a blockchain's design.
-I leverage different online resources to progressively build-up a more complete blockchain.
+It is full of limits and edge cases, but encompasses the core components of a blockchain.
+It's purpose is to help build a mental model of a blockchain's design.
+Different online resources were leveraged to build-up this project, sources at the bottom of the page.

 ## Start

 -   Install dependencies: `yarn`
--   Launch the transactions simulation: `npx ts-node codebase/chain-of-events-test.ts`
+-   **Option 1**: chain of events simulation on one machine: `yarn play-chain-of-events`
+-   **Options 2**: node to node communication script: quickly run 2 nodes in 2 terminals
+    -   Terminal 1: `yarn play-node-a`
+    -   Terminal 2: `yarn play-node-b`

 ## Design